 29.)
 Can an Executive Coach help me turn my failures into growth tools?

 Failing might not be the quickest way to grow, but it might be the best way.
 Learning what not to do is just as important as any other success-preventing obstacle.
 If you can learn to remove the fear from your actionable processes, failure simply becomes research.
+An executive coach can help you turn those failures into research.

 Here’s a direct quote from Michael Jordan, perhaps the most highly-respected basketball player in history: